 Just as Bud Pollack and I were leaving the booth, he asked me what my number was I was a pitcher in college.
 “Number 14, Mr. Sheppard,” I answered.
 “Well, Shaun, I am going to do this for you because you are a fellow teacher!”
 He then switched on a speaker in his booth and clamored in his best Mount Olympus voice: “Now pitching for Boston, number 14, Shaun Kelly, pitcher, Boston.”

 I told Mr. Sheppard that he had just given me my all-time favorite baseball highlight.
 He smiled and said to Bud and me, “Now go back to the classroom and continue to make a difference!”

 While Bob Sheppard’s Zeus-like voice continued to echo the names of hundreds of baseball players at Yankee Stadium over the next five seasons, it was the humble words he imparted to us that have stayed with me ever since.
 Eight years later, three months short of his hundredth birthday, Bob Sheppard died.
-When I think back on the time we met in his cramped announcer’s booth seventeen years ago this month, I realize now as a Sox fan that I wasn’t in enemy territory then.
-No, I was on hallowed ground.
+When I think back on the time we met in his cramped announcer’s booth seventeen years ago this month, I realize now, as a Sox fan, that I wasn’t in enemy territory then.